The 20 Best Hereditary Ataxia Doctors in Japan

 Sapporo, JP

-Masaaki Matsushima practices in Sapporo, Japan.
+Masaaki Matsushima practices practicing medicine in Sapporo, Japan.
 Mr. Matsushima is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Multiple System Atrophy, Familial Dysautonomia, Movement Disorders, Deep Brain Stimulation, and Tissue Biopsy.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Multiple System Atrophy, Familial Dysautonomia, Movement Disorders, Deep Brain Stimulation, and Tissue Biopsy.

 Advanced in Hereditary Ataxia